rodgerbagnall/planimeter/README.md

 Four rectangles and one circle are drawn so that you can trace them.
 The largest yelllow rectangle is 300,000 sq units, the other blue rectangle is 37,500 square units, the two smaller salmon rectangles are each 20,000 square units and the circle is 31,416 square units.
+Click on them, or tap them, to trace them automatically.

 If you use the 'Interior Pole method' (e.g. to trace the large yelow rectangle with the pole inside it), the constant C is shown at the pole.

-The areas calculated by tracing are reasonably close.
+The areas calculated by tracing are reasonably close (especially the automatic trace which uses a very small step size).

 Position the Pole (drag it with the mouse) so that the tracer can reach all the points in the figure you want to measure.
 If the two arms (joining the pole to the tracer via one of the circle intersection points) disappear you need to re-position.
-Carefully position the tracer on the edge of the figure and zero the area by pressing z, Z or 0.
+Carefully position the tracer on the edge of the figure and zero the area by pressing z, Z or 0, or by double tapping.
 Then carefully trace the figure clockwise, returning to your start point.

 You can drag the tracer with the mouse or you can use the arrow keys to move 1 pixel at a time horizontally or vertically.